 Catch a Flick

 Looking for romantic date ideas without cashing in your paycheck?
 Thanks to Chicago’s abundance of free flicks and public screenings, the summer love doesn’t have to sizzle and fade.
-Pack a picnic and snuggle on the lawn at the Movies in the Parks summer series, which features hundreds of showings, such as Rear Window and Guardians of the Galaxy, in parks across the city.
-If the weather turns sour, head to Delilah’s on Lincoln Ave to catch a rock documentary and throw back one of the bar’s 750 whiskeys on Tuesday, Saturday, and Sunday nights.
+Pack a picnic and snuggle on the lawn at the Movies in the Parks summer series, which features hundreds of showings, such as Avengers: Endgame and Hocus Pocus, in parks across the city.
+If the weather turns sour, head to Delilah’s on Lincoln Avenue to catch a rock documentary and throw back one of the bar’s 750 whiskeys on Tuesday, Saturday, and Sunday nights.

 Listen to Free Tunes

 In the Second City, music junkies get their fix of tunes without having to sing the broke blues.
 Enjoy some smooth listening at the Chicago Jazz Festival, the city’s longest-running lakefront music festival, from Aug.
 29 to Sept.
 1 in Millennium Park.
 Small pubs and clubs also host headliners and local bands with zero cover charge.
 Rock out in the Ukrainian Village at the Empty Bottle on Free Mondays or sway to Tuesdays on the Terrace live jazz nights at the Museum of Contemporary Art.
 There are also complimentary world music ensembles at the Old Town School of Folk Music and classical performances in Preston Bradley Hall at the Chicago Cultural Center.